microsoft/FASTER/docs/_docs/20-fasterkv-basics.md

 ```

 ### Pending Operations

 The sync form of `Read`, `Upsert`, `RMW`, and `Delete` may go pending due to IO operations.
-When a `Status.PENDING` is returned, you can call `CompletePending()` to wait for the results to arrive.
+When a `Status.IsPending` is returned, you can call `CompletePending()` to wait for the results to arrive.
 It is generally most performant to issue many of these operations and call `CompletePending()` periodically or upon completion of a batch.
 An optional `wait` parameter allows you to wait until all pending operations issued on the session until that point are completed before this call returns.
 A second optional parameter, `spinWaitForCommit` allows you to further wait until all operations until that point are committed by a parallel checkpointing thread.

 Pending Read or RMW operations call the appropriate completion callback on the functions object: `ReadCompletionCallback` or `RMWCompletionCallback`, respectively, will be called.